10.1. Alternative Fuel Vehicle Technologies

 - Every day, the U.S. sends about $1 billion abroad for oil expenses.

-While the demand for transportation fuels is increasing, the continuing dependency of the U.S. economy on the foreign oil has put the country in extremely vulnerable position with respect to meeting it transportation energy needs.
+While the demand for transportation fuels is increasing, the continuing dependency of the U.S. economy on the foreign oil has put the country in an extremely vulnerable position with respect to meeting its transportation energy needs.
 This vulnerability is the critical motivator in searching for alternative fuels for vehicles and looking for alternative types of transportation as well.
 Sustainability of transportation basically means the flexibility and ability to provide for your own needs using the resources that are local, widely available, or renewable.
 What are the options there?